DefectDojo/django-DefectDojo/docs/content/en/getting_started/architecture.md

 that runs the DefectDojo application, written in Python/Django, to serve all dynamic content.

-## RabbitMQ
+## Message Broker

-The application server sends tasks to a [RabbitMQ](https://www.rabbitmq.com/) message queue for asynchronous execution.
+The application server sends tasks to a [Message Broker](https://docs.celeryproject.org/en/stable/getting-started/brokers/index.html) for asynchronous execution.
+[RabbitMQ](https://www.rabbitmq.com/) is a well supported choice.

 ## Celery Worker